oracle/weblogic-toolkit-ui/documentation/2.0/content/concepts/_index.md

 - [WebLogic Kubernetes Toolkit UI Introduction Configuration](#weblogic-kubernetes-toolkit-ui-introduction-configuration)

 Settings are also used to store internally used values that impact the appearance of the application.
-For example, the Window size is stored so that the application will open the window with your last known window size.
+For example, the window size is stored so that the application will open the window with your last known window size.
 The list of such appearance-related settings will likely grow over time.

 ##### Proxy Configuration